Lemony Corn Cake with Foraged Dandelion flowers

 8. Take the sheet out of the oven.
 Place the logs on a cutting board and let them cool for 30 – 60 minutes.

-9. Using a serrated knife, gently slice the logs about 1/2 inch wide.
+9. Using a serrated knife, slice the logs about 1/2 inch wide.
 You can cut them on an angle or straight.

 10. Reduce oven temperature to 300 F. Place each cookie slice upright on the cookie sheet about 1/2 inch apart and bake them for another 20 minutes or until golden in color and crisp.
 (Turn the cookies over on the other side half way though, after 10 minutes).